insected/bobbae_gcp-wiki/IDM.md

+[IDM](  https://en.m.wikipedia.org/wiki/Identity_management ) is a framework of policies and technologies to ensure that the right users have the appropriate access to technology resources.

-An [identity-management system]( https://en.m.wikipedia.org/wiki/Identity_management  ) is used for enterprise or cross-network identity management.
+An [identity-management system]( https://en.m.wikipedia.org/wiki/Identity-management_system  ) is used for enterprise or cross-network identity management.

-### Cloud Identity
+## Google Cloud Identity

 A unified identity, access, app, and endpoint management ([IAM](IAM)/EMM) platform.